django-import-export/django-import-export/docs/advanced_usage.rst

 There is specific consideration required if your application allows concurrent writes to data during imports.

-For example, consider this example:
+For example, consider this scenario:

 #.
-An import is run to import new books identified by title.
+An import process is run to import new books identified by title.
 #.
 The :meth:`~import_export.resources.Resource.get_or_init_instance` is called and identifies that there is no
-  existing book with this title.
+   existing book with this title, hence the import process will create it as a new record.
 #.
-At that exact moment, another process inserts a book with the same title
+At that exact moment, another process inserts a book with the same title.
-#. :meth:`~import_export.resources.Resource.save` is called and an error is thrown because the book now exists in the
+#.
+As the row import process completes, :meth:`~import_export.resources.Resource.save` is called and an error is thrown
-  database.
+   because the book already exists in the database.

-import-export does not prevent this situation from happening, therefore you need to consider what processes might be modifying shared tables during imports, and how you can mitigate risks.
+By default, import-export does not prevent this situation from occurring, therefore you need to consider what processes might be modifying shared tables during imports, and how you can mitigate risks.
+If your database enforces integrity, then you may get errors raised, if not then you may get duplicate data.

 Potential solutions are:

-* Use one of the :doc:`import workflow<import_workflow>` methods to lock a table during import, if the database supports it.
+* Use one of the :doc:`import workflow<import_workflow>` methods to lock a table during import if the database supports it.

   * This should only be done in exceptional cases because there will be a performance impact.